eugenethered/automata-logger/README.md

 # Automata Logger
-Default logger is set to 5 days retention.
+Default logger is set to log to STDOUT.

 ## Packaging
 `python3 -m build`